 An agency may participate in business reply mail service (including Qualified Business Reply Mail).
 Standards for business reply mail are in 505.1.0.
 Agencies can choose to pay postage and per piece charges for BRM by setting up a BRM advance deposit account to be billed through the Official Mail Accounting System (OMAS) or by paying for BRM through an OMAS postage due account.
 Under a BRM advance deposit account, the agency is billed an annual accounting fee by each Post Office ZIP Code where mail is returned, the appropriate postage, and high-volume BRM per piece charges.
-Under the postage due option, the agency pays the appropriate postage and basic BRM per piece charges through an OMAS postage due account.
-The postage, fees, and per piece charges are the same as those for private-sector customers (see 505.1.1).
+Under the postage due option, the agency pays the appropriate postage and basic BRM per piece charges are the same as those for private-sector customers (see 505.1.1).
 Government agencies cannot use cash, penalty meter stamps, or penalty mail stamps to pay postage due.